TIBCOSoftware/snappydata/docs/reference/configuration_parameters/load-balance.md

 With 1.1.0 release, the load-balance is set to false by default, when you connect to a server's hostname:port.
 And it is set to true, when you connect to a locator's hostname:port.
 The locator then redirects the client to a less-loaded server with which the client makes the connection.
 With 1.1.1 release, same behavior is implemented for ODBC driver as well.

 !!!
 Note
-    You must specify load-balance=true in ODBC properties, if the locator address and port is provided.

-!!!
-Note
     	You must specify `load-balance=true` in ODBC properties, if the locator address and port is provided.